Alderville First Nation Black Oak Savanna

 Gillian di Petta, Coordinator

-Gillian is responsible for the Mitiogmin Native Plant Nursery, where she oversees day-to-day operations, propagation planning, and project coordination.
+Gillian is responsible for our Engagement work as well as the Mitigomin Native Plant Nursery, where she oversees day-to-day operations, propagation planning, and project coordination.
 With a deep respect for ecological restoration and Indigenous-led land stewardship, Gillian is committed to supporting native plant conservation through hands-on nursery work and community collaboration.
 She brings experience in land-based education, native species care, and team leadership to her role at Mitiogmin.
 With an educational background in Ecosystem Management & Horticulture, she has hands-on experience in Forest Resource Inventory, wetland biology, vegetation monitoring, organic farming, trail maintenance, and more.
 In 2017, Gillian joined the team at the Alderville Black Oak Savanna, filling various roles over the years.
 When she’s not enjoying her days at the Black Oak Savanna, Gillian enjoys gardening, music, and seeking out exciting new adventures.